AltNext/oss-tools/packages/.github/README.md

 Generic JavaScript testing workflow.
 Modify `jobs.test.strategy.matrix.node-version` to test against different NodeJS versions.

+Add the test run and coverage statuses to your protected branch's required status checks.

 See this repository's `jest` directory for instructions on how to add `jest` to your project to test it.

 ### `codeql-analysis.yml`
 Generic CodeQL analysis workflow.
 Modify `jobs.analyze.strategy.matrix.language` to analyze languages other than {Java,Type}Script.

+Add the analysis statuses to your protected branch's required status checks.

 ### `release.yml`
 Generic JavaScript publishing workflow.